-We always are fans of the classics and when the folks over at Cut Spike Distillery mentioned on Twitter that they were obsessing about Manhattans and wanted another recipe to try, it prompted us to finish up our experimentation on this twist of the classic Manhattan.
+We always are fans of the classics and the folks over at Cut Spike Distillery mentioned on Twitter that they were obsessing about Manhattans.
+They wanted another recipe to try, and of course it prompted us to finish up our experimentation on this twist of the classic Manhattan.
 Invented in the 1870s at the Manhattan Club in New York, this chocolate Manhattan is typical of the cocktails from this period that were plenty boozy and not overly sweet.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 Typically made with an American whiskey and Italian vermouth with a splash of bitters the Manhattan is one of those drinks your grandfather grew up drinking.
 There are a couple of variations that use different alcohols as the base, one of which is the Brandy Manhattan.

-Mr. Nom tried one of the “North Woods” Manhattans and missed the bite of the whiskey but enjoyed the additional fruitiness the brandy brought to the drink and wondered what might happen if we combined the brandy and the whiskey into a Manhattan.
+Mr. Nom tried one of the “North Woods” Manhattans but missed the bite of the whiskey.
+He enjoyed the additional fruitiness the brandy brought to the drink and wondered what might happen if we combined the brandy and the whiskey into a Manhattan.